PROGRAM OF THE LOGAN CENTER

 Digital Storytelling Initiative

-The Digital Storytelling Initiative (DSI), a joint project of the Jonathan Logan Media Center and Logan Center Community Arts, partners with organizations on campus, in the South Side, and throughout Chicago, extending the Media Center’s reach and impact to fill community needs in access and training in digital production.
+The Digital Storytelling Initiative (DSI), a joint project of the Jonathan Logan Media Center and Logan Center Community Arts, partners with organizations on campus, in the South Side, and throughout Chicago, extending the Media Center’s reach and impact to fill community needs in access and training in digital media resources.

-Through workshops, summer camps, workforce development programs, feature presentations and more, DSI sponsors media arts training, showcases digital media work by emerging and established practitioners, and equips communities with the tools, resources, and experience to tell their stories across borders and barriers.
+Through workshops, summer camps, storytelling development programs, feature presentations and more, DSI supports media arts training, showcases digital media work by emerging and established practitioners, and equips communities with the tools, resources, and experience to tell their stories across borders and barriers.

 With an endowment from the Jonathan Logan Family Foundation, the Jonathan Logan Family Foundation Media Center serves as a sponsor of media arts training, a presenter of new artistic work, and a creative hub for University- and community-based practitioners through its Digital Storytelling Initiative.